nakal/xmonad-conf/README.md

 0. **Make a backup of your $HOME** (optional, but you never know!)
 1. Clone the project.
 2. Move the project files to `~/.xmonad`.
-3. When you have FreeBSD, you can directly execute the script `~/.xmonad/setup.sh`.
+3. If you have FreeBSD, you can directly execute the script `~/.xmonad/setup.sh`.
 If not you will need to check the dependencies by yourself and comment out the `pkg info` check at the beginning of the script.